What is the structure of the BibleJourney curriculum?

 How can I get academic credit for BibleJourney?

-Gordon-Conwell Theological Seminary, one of the world’s leading seminaries, is the first to partner with BibleJourney to allow students to receive advanced standing exemption for Old Testament Survey and New Testament Survey courses.
+Gordon-Conwell Theological Seminary, one of the world’s leading seminaries, is the first to partner with BibleJourney to allow students to receive certification and advanced standing exemption for Old Testament Survey and New Testament Survey courses.
 Other schools have expressed similar interest, and BibleJourney plans to partner with schools all over the world to provide this same opportunity.

 Can I receive BibleJourney credit in a lay education setting?